deploymenttheory/terraform-provider-jamfpro/docs/resources/computer_extension_attribute.md

 ### Optional

 - `data_type` (String) Data type of the computer extension attribute.
-Can be String / Integer / Date (YYYY-MM-DD hh:mm:ss).
+Can be string / integer / date (YYYY-MM-DD hh:mm:ss).
 Value defaults to `String`.
 - `description` (String) Description of the computer extension attribute.
 - `input_popup` (List of String) List of popup choices
 - `input_script` (String) Script to populate extension attribute